On the derived Tate curve and global smooth Tate $K$-theory: Compactifying the moduli stack of oriented elliptic curves

-see \cite[Df.1.4.1.1]{sag}.
-Our goal is to show that $(X,\O_X)$ is a stack using \cite[Th.1.4.8.1]{sag}.
-First, we want to show $X$ is $1$-localic; recall that an $\infty$-topos $Y$ is $1$-localic if the canonical map $Y \to \Shv(Y^\heartsuit)$ is an equivalence.
-The underlying $\infty$-topoi in the span (\ref{cospanforpo}) are all $1$-localic; for $\M_\Ell^\ori$ this follows from \cite[Th.2.4.1]{ec1} and \cite[Rmk.7.3.2]{ec2}.
+see \cite[Df.1.4.2.1]{sag}, which makes sense as $\M_\Ell^\ori$ is $1$-localic by \cite[Th.2.4.1]{ec1} and \cite[Rmk.7.3.2]{ec2}.
+In particular, the underlying $1$-localic $\infty$-topos $X$ can be computed as $\Shv(X^\heartsuit)$.
 As the truncation functor from $\infty$-topoi to $1$-topoi is a left adjoint, the diagram of classical topoi

-is a pushout.
-We have written the objects above as classical Deligne--Mumford $1$-stacks, as we will need this later.
-The fact that $h^\heartsuit$ is an open immersion means that the diagram of $\infty$-topoi

-is also a pushout.
-The pushout diagrams of $\infty$-topoi (\ref{zerothpushouttopi}) and (\ref{secondpushouttopoi}) together with the fact that the $\infty$-topoi of (\ref{cospanforpo}) are $1$-localic combine to show that $X$ is $1$-localic.
-In particular, this concludes part (2) of \cite[Th.1.4.8.1]{sag}.
-From (\ref{zerothpushouttopi}), we also have the Meier--Vietoris fibre sequence of sheaves of spectra on $X$